My buddy Stan has a habit of dropping things off when I am not around.

 “You really think so?”

-“It makes no difference what I think,” I said, “it is what my wife said when she put her foot down about you coming to live with us after Daphne kicked you out.”
+“It makes no difference what I think,” I said, “it is what my wife said the last time Daphne kicked you out.”

 “I’ll prove her wrong,” he said.